Chinese tourists raid Danish supermarkets for infant milk powder

 “We found a niche in the market for organic infant formula that didn’t exist even two years ago but it’s starting to unfold and that’s part of what drives the revenue growth,” Tuborgh said in an interview.

-Strong Chinese appetite for Western luxury goods such as handbags and watches has been well documented for years.

-More recently, retailers across Europe and in countries including Australia and New Zealand have also seen Chinese travellers seek out infant milk powder in response to food safety concerns.

-French food company Danone said sales of baby milk formula in China itself rose strongly in the third quarter.
+The increase comes after French food company Danone said sales of baby milk formula in China rose strongly in the third quarter.

 “China is probably the most competitive dairy market in the world,” Tuborgh said.